telerik/maui-docs/controls/chart/axes/overview.md

 ## Common Axis Features

-The common axis functionality is encapsulated by the abstract `Axis` class and is responsible for displaying ticks that simply mark values on the axis at fixed positions.
-The axis also displays labels that are used to provide a visualization of the values at some or all of the ticks.
+The common axis functionality is encapsulated by the abstract `Axis` class and handles displaying ticks that mark values on the axis at fixed positions.
+The axis also displays labels that are used to provide a visualization of the values at some or all the ticks.
 The default visualization of the labels is text, and the default visuals created internally are text blocks.

 The following sections list all the properties exposed by the base axis type.